Constructive Equivariant Observer Design for Inertial Velocity-Aided Attitude: Abstract

 \section{Abstract}

-Inertial Velocity-Aided Attitude (VAA) is an important problem in the control of Remotely Piloted Aerial Systems (RPAS), and involves estimating the velocity and attitude of a vehicle using gyroscope, accelerometer, and inertial-frame velocity (e.g. GPS velocity) measurements.
-Existing solutions tend to be complex and provide limited stability guarantees, relying on either high gain designs or assuming constant acceleration of the vehicle.
-This paper proposes a novel observer for inertial VAA that exploits Lie group symmetries of the system dynamics, and shows that the observer is synchronous with the system trajectories.
-This is achieved by adding a virtual state of only three dimensions, in contrast to the larger virtual states typically used in the literature.
-The error dynamics of the observer are shown to be almost globally asymptotically and locally exponentially stable.
-Finally, the observer is verified in simulation, where it is shown that the estimation error converges to zero even with an extremely poor initial condition.
+Inertial Velocity-Aided Attitude (VAA), the estimation of the velocity and attitude of a vehicle using gyroscope, accelerometer, and inertial-frame velocity (e.g. GPS velocity) measurements, is an important problem in the control of Remotely Piloted Aerial Systems (RPAS).
+Existing solutions provide limited stability guarantees, relying on local linearisation, high gain design, or assuming specific trajectories such as constant acceleration of the vehicle.
+This paper proposes a novel non-linear observer for inertial VAA with almost globally asymptotically and locally exponentially stable error dynamics.
+The approach exploits Lie group symmetries of the system dynamics to construct a globally valid correction term.
+To the authors' knowledge, this construction is the first observer to provide almost global convergence for the inertial VAA problem.
+The observer performance is verified in simulation, where it is shown that the estimation error converges to zero even with an extremely poor initial condition.